dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 layout: post
 categories: three.js
 id: 976
-updated: 2023-03-27 14:49:01
+updated: 2023-03-28 07:24:54
-version: 1.34
+version: 1.35
 ---

 The [rotation property of the object3d class in threejs](https://threejs.org/docs/#api/en/core/Object3D.rotation) stores a instance of the THREE.Euler class for the current local rotation of an object.
-What is nice about Euler objects is that they are easy to work with compraed to some alterative options such a [Quaternion objects](https://threejs.org/docs/#api/en/math/Quaternion), however it is possible to run into problems like [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) that can be adressed with such alteratives.
+What is nice about Euler objects is that they are easy to work with compared to some alternative options such a [Quaternion objects](https://threejs.org/docs/#api/en/math/Quaternion), however it is possible to run into problems like [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) that can be addressed with such alternatives.

 This rotation property is just one value of the base class known as Object3d that is the base of many objects in the library such as [Mesh Objects](/2018/05/04/threejs-mesh/), [Groups](/2018/05/16/threejs-grouping-mesh-objects/), [Cameras](/2018/04/06/threejs-camera/), and many others including even whole [Scene Objects](/2018/05/03/threejs-scene/).